TSS T/T Calshot: Museum ship

 In 2019 the Trust made two proposals to move Calshot to dry land.
 One plan asked ABP and the Southampton city council tow the vessel to Mayflower Park and fill it in with dredging material, thus turning her into a land-locked exhibit.
 The proposal never had financial backing and the vessel was offered for sale at 1GBP.
 An "Intent to Deconstruct" notice was filed with the National Historic Fleet.
 The Trust then proposed converting the vessel to a land-based Titanic tribute ship at the Royal Pier.

 In December 2020 Calshots owners completely reorganized the board with new directors who would take a "fresh approach" to securing the vessel's future.
 However the ABP gave notice that they would begin to charge considerable berthing fees.
 The Trust would be unable to pay the fees and Calshot could be scrapped.
 In February 2021 the Trust began negotiations with a private company which had its own drydock and berth in Southampton.

 On 27 February 2021 ownership was formally transferred from the Tug Tender Calshot Trust to a private company, Woodshack Limited.
 The company planned a three-year restoration program "...which will conform to modern operating standards, whilst maintaining her unique qualities." - Woodshack chairman Richard Hellyer.
 On 25 May Calshot was towed from the Southampton dock to a new berth on the River Itchen.

-After over a year of inspection and evaluation the restoration project was halted.
-The extensive deterioration of the ship required a complete rebuild.
-This rendered the project unviable and Calshot was dismantled during the summer of 2022.
+After over a year of inspection and evaluation the restoration project was halted, during which time, Woodshack Limited was taken over by The Calshot Group, the take over included the ownership of the now dry-docked T/T Calshot.
+It was found the extensive deterioration of the ship over many years required a complete rebuild of the hull.
+With the project costs escalating, the Calshot was dismantled by The Calshot Group during the summer of 2022.